zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 Templates are typically in header files, because compiler needs to know what a template looks like in order to instantiate it.
 (Some compilers can do instantiation at linking)

-It's not true that function templates must be inline, they are independent.
+It's not true that function templates must be `inline`, they are independent.

-Most compilers refuse to inline a function deemed too complicated (e.g. loops or recursion)
+Most compilers refuse to `inline` a function deemed too complicated (e.g. loops or recursion)

 Virtual function calls cannot be inlined: if what to call is only known at runtime, then compiler cannot replace the function call with function body.